Gauduchon metrics with prescribed volume form: Introduction

 for some $u \in C^\infty(M,\mathbb{R})$ and some Hermitian metric $\alpha$.
 This setup is particularly interesting because if $\alpha_0$ is balanced (i.e. $d(\alpha_0^{n-1})=0$, see \cite{Mi}), then so is $\omega$, and one obtains a Calabi-Yau theorem for balanced metrics (see also \cite[Section 4]{To}).
 When $\alpha$ is K\"ahler this setup reduces to the setting of item (1).
 If we instead assume that $\alpha$ is astheno-K\"ahler, then we see that

 which differs from \eqref{eqa} just for a factor of $2$.
 Therefore this problem falls into our general framework (see Theorem \ref{main} below), and we conclude that we have uniform {\em a priori} estimates for solutions of this equation.
 The exact same argument as in \cite[Theorem 1.7]{TW3} using the continuity method then shows that the equation is indeed solvable.
 In the case when we choose $\alpha_0$ to be balanced, this gives a proof of \cite[Conjectures 4.1 and 4.2]{To} assuming that $M$ admits astheno-K\"ahler metrics.
-However, we should remark that we are not aware of any example of a non-K\"ahler compact complex manifold which admits both balanced and astheno-K\"ahler metrics. \\
+However, we should remark that we are not aware of any example of a non-K\"ahler compact complex manifold which admits both balanced and astheno-K\"ahler metrics.\footnote{After this paper was posted, and prompted by our remark, explicit examples were constructed in \cite{FGV,LU} in all complex dimensions $\geq 4$.} \\

 (6) The same argument as the proof of Theorem~\ref{main2} also allows us to find a Gauduchon metric $\omega$ solving the ``complex-Hessian'' equation

 for any $1\leq k\leq n$, see also \cite[Proposition 24]{Sz} for the case of $(n-1)$-plurisubharmonic functions, and \cite{DK, HMW} for the standard K\"ahler case where $\omega=\alpha+\ddbar u$.\\